JinnOppa/Hotel-Booking-Analysis/README.md

 - Python 3
 - Libraries: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn

-## How to Use
+## Getting Started

-To explore the analysis and visualizations in this project, follow these steps:
+To start exploring the hotel booking dataset and performing the analysis, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/yourusername/hotel-booking-analysis.git`
+1. **Clone the Repository**: Clone this GitHub repository to your local machine using the command git clone https://github.com/yourusername/hotel-booking-analysis.git.
-2. Install the required libraries by running `pip install -r requirements.txt`.
+2. **Install Required Libraries**: Install the necessary libraries by running pip install -r requirements.txt.
-3. Open the Jupyter Notebook `hotel_booking_analysis.ipynb`.
+3. **Open the Notebook**: Open the Jupyter Notebook hotel_booking_analysis.ipynb in your preferred Python environment.
-4. Run the notebook cell by cell to perform the data analysis and visualize the results.
+4. **Run the Notebook**: Execute the notebook cells one by one to perform the data analysis and visualize the results.

-Feel free to explore the notebook, and if you have any questions or suggestions, don't hesitate to reach out.
-Happy analyzing!
+## Contact Information

+For any further inquiries or information regarding this project, please feel free to contact me at [eugene.winata@gmail.com](eugene.winata@gmail.com).

+Enjoy exploring the Hotel Booking Data Analysis project!